By Laia Cardona, on 21 February 2022

 TikTok will calculate where it can get the best results with your ad and place it there.

-Once you've chosen your preferred placements, follow the instructions to enter all the assets needed to start running your ad, including URLs, display name, images, categories, etc.
+Once you've chosen your preferred placements, follow the instructions to enter all the assets needed to start running your ad, including URLs, display names, images, categories, etc.

 A very interesting aspect of this step is the keyword section, which allows you to select up to 20 terms to describe your website or application.
 These keywords will be used to show your products to the right audience, so think carefully about your choices.